ecupaio/personal-site/_posts/2021-09-29-accessing-content-from-other-pages-in-jekyll.md

 {% raw %}{{ about-page.intro }}{% endraw %} is from the intro: front matter on the about.html page.

-{{ about-page.url }} is the link to the about.html page.
+{%raw%}{{ about-page.url }}{% endraw %} is the link to the about.html page.
 I use the url variable here because I don't want the link to break if we change the permalink to /our-story/ or whatever.

 ## Let's run it back!